Mayor of Lewisham

-The mayor of Lewisham is a directly elected mayor responsible for the executive function of Lewisham London Borough Council in London.
+The mayor of Lewisham is a directly elected local authority mayor responsible for the executive function of Lewisham London Borough Council in London.
 The role was established in 2002 following a referendum the previous year.

 Damien Egan resigned the post on 10 January 2024 in order to contest the 2024 Kingswood by election.
 In the resulting by-election, Brenda Dacres was elected as Egan's successor.